bigbeefus/heresy/README.md

 \**Independent Characters may deploy attached to a unit at the same step*

 ### Movement Phase
-Units are activated in ascending order of Initiative.
+Units are activated in ascending order of Agility.

 ### Psychic Phase
 Units are activated in descending order of Mastery Level.

 ### Shooting Phase
-Units are activated in descending order of initiative.
+Units are activated in descending order of Agility.

 ### Close Combat Phase
 #### Charge Sub-phase